-The members of the Supervisory Body must fulfil the requirements of independence as set forth under Article 148, paragraph three of Legislative Decree 58/98; at least two members must also fulfil the requirements of independence as set forth under Article 3 of the Corporate Governance Code promoted by Borsa Italiana.
+The members of the Surveillance Body must fulfil the requirements of independence as set forth under Article 148, paragraph three of Legislative Decree 58/98; at least two members must also fulfil the requirements of independence as set forth under Article 2 of the Corporate Governance Code and Ministerial Decree 169/20203.

-3.4.3 Integrity
+3.4.3 Integrity, reputation and fairness

-The members of the Supervisory Body must fulfil the requirements of integrity as set forth in current laws applicable to members of the Board of Directors and the Management Control Committee.
-In any case, nobody can be a member of the Supervisory Body if:
+The members of the Surveillance Body must fulfil the requirements of integrity and the reputation and fairness criteria as set forth in current laws applicable to members of the Board of Directors and the Management Control Committee4.

+In any case, nobody can be a member of the Surveillance Body if:

-- they have a non-appealable conviction, even if conditionally suspended (subject to the effects of rehabilitation) for one of the following offences: offences governed by Decree 231/0101, offences concerning corporate failure or insolvency2; tax offences.
-A sentence is considered to be equivalent to a conviction pursuant to Article 444 of the Code of Criminal Procedure, save for judicial extinction of the offence pursuant to Article 445, paragraph 2 of the Code of Criminal Procedure; - having been a member of the Supervisory Body in companies which have received, by final measure (including the ruling issued pursuant to Article 63 of the Decree), the sanctions laid down in Article 9 of the same Decree, concerning unlawful acts attributed to the entity, committed during their term of office; - iii) received the ancillary administrative sanctions resulting in the temporary loss of the eligibility requirements or in the temporary suspension of the administrative, management and control functions with intermediaries or listed companies pursuant to Legislative Decree 58/98 or Legislative Decree 385/93; - iv) having been in any of the conditions under Article 2382 of the Civil Code.
+- i) they have a non-appealable conviction, even if conditionally suspended (subject to the effects of rehabilitation) for one of the following offences: offences governed by Decree 231/0101, offences concerning corporate failure or insolvency5; tax offences. - ii) A sentence is considered to be equivalent to a conviction pursuant to Article 444 of the Code of Criminal Procedure, save for judicial extinction of the offence pursuant to Article 445, paragraph 2 of the Code of Criminal Procedure; - iii) having been a member of the Surveillance Body in companies which have received, by final measure (including the ruling issued pursuant to Article 63 of the Decree), the sanctions laid down in Article 9 of the same Decree, concerning unlawful acts attributed to the entity, committed during their term of office.